Mining Intelligence and News

 The combined leach tailings were used for the cyanide destruction test work.
 The Young-Davidson carbon-in-leach tailings are treated with the SO2/Air cyanide destruction method.

 The Young-Davidson mill can be considered a standard flotation/CIL gold mill.
 The mill was commissioned during Q1 of 2012 and the first gold pour occurred on April 30th, 2012.
-Ore is currently sourced from two sources, the underground mine and from low grade surface stockpiles, produced by the open pit between 2011 and 2014.
+Ore is sourced from two sources, the underground mine and from low grade surface stockpiles, produced by the open pit between 2011 and 2014.

 The cyclone overflow feeds a trash screen prior to feeding the flotation conditioner.
 The flotation conditioner overflows into the first flotation cell.
 The flotation circuit is comprised of four tank cells.